 Mazda MX-30 review - Range, charging & running costs

 Mazda provides a pair of Type 2 charging cables as standard, one for charging from a domestic 3-pin plug socket and a second for use with public and wallbox chargers.
-The battery can charge from a DC rapid charger at a maximum of 40kW and that should see it charge from 10% to 80% in 39 minutes.
+The MX-30's charging ability is up to 50kW DC, so a 20 to 80 per cent top-up in both the pure electric and R-EV models will take 25 minutes.

-At home, the MX-30 can charge at a maximum of 6.6kW from an AC wallbox, so a 0-100% charge will be a 5h 30min job.
-Charge from a domestic socket and you’re looking at 15h 30mins to get a full charge.
+At home, both versions of MX-30 can charge at a maximum of 6.6kW from an AC wallbox, so a 0-100% charge will be a 5h 30min job for the electric model, or 2h 30min for the R-EV with its smaller battery.
+Charge from a domestic three-pin socket, and you’re looking at 15h 30mins to get a full charge in the EV version, or about 7h 30 mins for the R-EV.
 You’ll find the Mazda’s charging flap to the rear on the driver’s side.

-The MyMazda app working with Mazda’s Connected Services system lets you remotely keep track of the car’s status and battery charge level while also controlling certain functions.
-You can adjust climate control settings, check tyre pressures and schedule charging, but unlike some similar apps it does not update in real time so you have to refresh and wait for the app to link up with the car to receive the data.
+The MyMazda app works with Mazda’s Connected Services system, letting you remotely keep track of the car’s status and battery charge level while controlling certain functions.
+You can adjust climate control settings, check tyre pressures and schedule charging.
+Unlike some similar apps, it does not update in real time, so you have to refresh and wait for the app to link up with the car to receive the data.

-All the MX-30 models sit in insurance group 19, at a similar level to the more powerful versions of the CX-30.
+All the electric MX-30 models sit in insurance group 19, at a similar level to the more powerful versions of the CX-30.
 This should make the car relatively inexpensive to insure compared to similar electric cars.
-The Vauxhall Mokka-e is spread over groups 21 to 23 while the Kia Soul EV is in group 34 and Honda’s e city car is in groups 25 to 29.
+The Vauxhall Mokka-e is spread over groups 21 to 22, the Kia Soul EV in group 31, and the Honda e city car in group 29.

 In this review

-- 4Interior, design and technologySharp looks and unusual trim materials help the Mazda MX-30 stand out.
-Technology levels are high but some elements require acclimatisation.
+- 4Interior, design and technologySharp looks and unusual trim materials help the Mazda MX-30 stand out, while technology is impressive

-- 5Practicality, comfort and boot spaceThe unusual rear door arrangement in the MX-30 adds little in the way of practicality and rear legroom is tight.
-At least there’s a large boot.
+- 5Practicality, comfort and boot spaceThe unusually-styled MX-30 adds little in the way of practicality and rear legroom is tight, but at least there’s a large boot

 - 6Reliability and safetyMazda has equipped the MX-30 with a range of safety systems, contributing to a top 5-star score from Euro NCAP